Hop on and grab a cold one.

 Napa Valley may be most well known for its stellar wines and world-class vineyards, but the Northern California hot spot is hoping to attract fans of a different beverage this summer.

-Starting on June 18, beer enthusiasts will want to make the journey to California Wine Country for the popular Napa Valley Wine Train’s newest addition: the Hop Train.
+Beer enthusiasts will want to make the journey to California Wine Country for the popular Napa Valley Wine Train’s newest addition: the Hop Train.

 “We’re putting beer before Bordeaux and cans before corks,” the Hop Train website says.
 “Join the beer guys in wine country — the Napa Palisades Beer Company — for a Wine Train takeover.”